Economic Crisis and Poverty as State Policy

 Key Questions

-What economic impact has the internet blackout had on Iranian businesses?
+How has the internet blackout impacted Iranian businesses?